Sony A7 vs Pentax KP

 Review summary: Sony A7 vs Pentax KP

-So what conclusions can be drawn?
-Which of the two cameras – the Sony A7 or the Pentax KP – has the upper hand?
+So what is the bottom line?
+Is there a clear favorite between the Sony A7 and the Pentax KP?
 A synthesis of the relative strong points of each of the models is listed below.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.